 606.4 DOUBLE VOTE PROHIBITED

-An Individual Member entitled to vote in the House of Delegates
+An Individual Member entitled to vote in the Board of Directors meetings may only have one vote, regardless of the number of positions held by such Member.

-by virtue of holding a position in Hawaiian Swimming may not also vote as a Group Member Representative in the House of Delegates.

 6.5 OFFICES SPLIT OR COMBINED -

 .1 Office Held by Two Persons - Any office other than General Chair, Finance Vice-Chair and Treasurer, may be held jointly by two Individual Members.
 Two individuals who are sharing an office shall share one vote.